 Your Winter Weather Walking Plan Is Here!

-“Just because the winter comes, it's no excuse not to walk,” says Susie Paige, a 64-year-old member of GirlTrek, a movement that aims to empower Black women to walk in order to heal our bodies, practice self-care and reclaim our streets.
-Among the active GirlTrek members in 2,500 cities, 61 percent of women have lost weight since last year, 40 percent have seen symptoms from a previous health condition improve and 96 percent of those diagnosed with depression have said walking has helped them feel better.
+“Just because the winter comes, it's no excuse not to walk,” says Susie Paige, a 66-year-old member of GirlTrek, a movement that aims to empower Black women to walk in order to heal our bodies, practice self-care and reclaim our streets.
+Among the active GirlTrek members in thousands of cities, 61 percent of women have lost weight, 90 percent of those diagnosed with depression said walking improved their symptoms, and 28 percent report being prescribed less medication.

 With success stories like that, we can’t afford to take the winter off.
 Here’s how to adapt your walking routine to the colder months.